RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 It's much harder, and that's real learning.
 That's like real life learning, which people hate.
 Pain, right?

 It's like that.
-I saw that you had the, uh, the Ray Dalio Principles book, uh, his thing that, uh, progress equals, where pain plus reflection equals progress, right?
+I saw that you had the, uh, the Ray Dalio [Principles](https://www.principles.com/) book, uh, his thing that, uh, progress equals, where pain plus reflection equals progress, right?
 Yeah, it's like nobody likes pain, but that's how we learn.
 But but even, you know, book learning is hard.
 It's like, "Hey focus.
 Neuronal connections.
 Thinking.
 You know, imagining."
 Like, so, so I was trying to think of something that wasn't so arduous for humans to do.
 Um, that was universal human impulse and studying all these different things.

 And then, she's, my wife's listening to me and it was, like, the, you know, the clouds parted and it was like, this is it, the need to talk to somebody.
 This is the universal human behavior that's offline that hasn't yet moved online.
 Then we should try to figure this out.

+### Y Combinator (5:59)

 And, uh, so then I submitted the YC and I was older.
 I was 36.
 Um, I did not think there was a chance I would get in at all.
 I stayed up late, I did the, you know, the little one minute video thing.
 I could barely keep my eyes open, uh, and, uh, Paul Buchheit read the application and was like "this is a great idea".
 And then I did the whole, I chose the, um, the last interview slot and I and I had a I had a thought like if it goes long I will think I've got good odds but if it doesn't go long I'll think I just blew it.
 And it ended up going like 17 minutes instead of the 10 minutes it was supposed to go.
 And I felt really good about it and I, uh, I just went downtown, down, and then PB called and said "Hey, we want to offer you a slot."
 I was like "Oh my God I can't believe it."
 Um, so uh, yeah, I did, yeah.